OctopusDeploy/docs/docs/administration/spaces/index.md

 ![Spaces configuration page](images/spaces-configuration.png)

-### The Space Manager
+### The space manager

-Each space has a **space manager**.
+Each space has a *space manager*.
 The space manager is the administrator for that space and is responsible for managing users and teams within the space and assigning permissions to them.

 When creating a new space, you are required to nominate a team member (or a team) to the role of space manager.
 This space manager is then responsible for [managing teams and permissions](/docs/administration/managing-users-and-teams/index.md) within that space.